 Test your knowledge!
 Can you spot fact versus fiction?
 Here are some common perceptions, and the real deal on real estate.

 You should wait until spring to list your home.
 FALSE!

 While spring signals the start of the busy real estate season, activity is far from finished by the time fall rolls around.
 In fact, many buyers who didn’t take the plunge in the spring or summer are very motivated to buy a home before the snow hits the ground, which could result in a quicker sale or a higher price!

-To those who think there’s a right and wrong season to buy or sell a home, “There really isn’t,” says Eli Skaff of RE/MAX Core in Ottawa, Ont.
-According to Skaff, prices depend more on factors such as supply and demand, which vary between cities and neighbourhoods.
+To those who think there’s a right and wrong season to buy or sell a home, there really isn’t.
+Prices depend more on factors such as supply and demand, which vary between cities and neighbourhoods.
 Rather than season, look to days on market as the best indicator of your negotiating power.